-Continue to take this medication for the full time prescribed.
-Stopping the medication too early may allow the virus to continue to grow, which may result in a return of the infection or failure to protect you from the virus.
+Continue to take this medication for the full time prescribed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection or failure to protect you from the virus.

 Tell your doctor if your condition lasts or gets worse.